depressed-pho/bedrock-ui-tweaks/README.md

 * Remove the button for subscribing to Realms that is shown in the list of local worlds.
 When a player wants to enter their local world, there is hardly any reason to remind that they can subscribe to Realms.
+* Remove Marketplace templates from the "Create New World" screen.
+Owned templates are shown separately, and no one would want to buy a template when their intention is to create a world either from scratch or from their owned template.

 ## Download